 XI.
 Amendments and changes to the Constitution, Rules and Regulations as adopted by the Thirty-seventh Encampment of the Commandery-in-Chief, at Niagara Falls, have been announced in General Orders No. 9, September issue of The Banner.
-Camp Commanders and Camp Secretaries will cut these from The Banner and insert in the Camp copy of the C. R. & R. for use of the Camp Commander.
+Camp Commanders and Camp Secretaries will cut these from The Banner and insert in the Camp copy of the C. R. & R for use of the Camp Commander.

 Inserts for the Constitution have been printed and will be furnished with orders for Form 11, from Division Secretaries.
 THIRTY-SEVENTH ENCAMPMENT JOURNAL OF PROCEEDINGS.

-The Journal of Proceedings of the Niagara Falls En-XII. campment will be promulgated to Division Headquarters by campinent of the Commandery-in-Chief Encampment, and promularection Divisions to Camps, as heretofore.
-These will be distributed within a short time to all Divisions.
+The Journal of Proceedings of the Niagana Falls En-XIII. campment will be promulgated to Division quarters by campinent of the Commandery-in-Chief Encampment duarters by ated by Divisions to Camps, as heretofore These will be distributed within a short time to all Divisions.